 Issues to think about before you start – training

 Be creative about access to training.
-Budgets for training can be limited and training that is useful to involvement might be available through local libraries, voluntary organisations, universities and higher education colleges.
+Budgets for training can be limited and training that is useful to panel members might be available through local libraries, voluntary organisations, universities and higher education colleges.